-Sorting activities: Go to your local discount store and buy a bunch of different colored "pom-poms," those small little puffy balls used for crafts.
+Sorting activities: Go to your local discount store and buy a bunch of different colored “pom-poms,” those small little puffy balls used for crafts.
 Buy some multi-colored containers or small baskets, one for each color of pom-pom.
 Have the pom-poms spread all over the classroom.
 Let the children come in and play with them and then ask them to help you clean them up.
 Sort them into colors.
 Count them.
-Put the purple pom-poms in the purple basket, yellow in yellow, etc. Two and three year-olds really love sorting and cleaning up, so as long as you mix up the sortables (buttons, straws, bean bags, etc.), you can do this kind of activity over and over.
+Put the purple pom-poms in the purple basket, yellow in yellow, etc. Two-and three-year-olds really love sorting and cleaning up, so as long as you mix up the sortables (buttons, straws, bean bags, etc.), you can do this kind of activity over and over.

 Matching or puzzle activities: Cut pictures into two pieces and scatter them around the room.
 Have the students help you put them together.
 As you do so, introduce the vocabulary.
-For example, cut pictures of different fruits in half.
+For example, cut pictures of different types of animals in half.
 Place halves all around the classroom.
 Keep the other halves to yourself.
 When the children enter, show them you are trying to find the matching piece to one of the halves by just going around the classroom trying to make a match.
 Once the kids catch on, give them each a half to find the match for.

 Begin every class with a hello song.
 Every Super Simple Songs CD includes both a hello and a goodbye song, so there are many to choose from.
-Our favorite for the youngest students is "Hello Hello!" from Super Simple Songs 3.
-It's very simple and fun, and stresses building confidence with its easy to follow gestures.
+Our favorite for the youngest students is “Hello Hello!” from Super Simple Songs Three.
+It’s very simple and fun, and stresses building confidence with its easy to follow gestures.

-Make a circle with all of the students holding hands.
+Circle Time Make a circle with all of the students holding hands.
 Make a BIG circle.
 Make a small circle.
 Walk round and round, fast and slow!
 Bend down low, reach up high.
-Say, "Hello!"
-Now, sing "Make A Circle."
+Say, “Hello!”
+Now, sing “Make A Circle.”
 At the end of the song, students are seated and ready to listen/focus.

 Thematic Language Introduction/Review